Matmul High-level API Enabling UnitFlag

 Analyzing Main Bottlenecks

-• The following figure shows the flow chart before the optimization.
-As shown in the red box in the following figure, each round of MMAD calculation pipeline and FIXPIPE data transfer-out pipeline are executed in serial mode.
-FIXPIPE data transfer-out starts only after the MMAD calculation is complete, implement pipeline parallelism between MMAD and FIXPIPE to optimize operator performance.
+• The pipeline before optimization is as follows.
+As shown in the red box in the following figure, the MMAD computation pipeline and the FIXPIPE data transfer-out pipeline are executed in serial mode in each round.
+FIXPIPE data transfer-out starts only after the MMAD computation is complete.
+To optimize the operator performance, consider implementing parallel execution of the MMAD and FIXPIPE pipelines.

-• The profile data before tuning is as follows.
+• The following figure shows the profiling data before optimization.
 According to the aic_time data in column C, the maximum operator execution time among multiple cores is 37.39 μs.

 Optimization Solution

-Figure 1 The UnitFlag function is not enabled.
+Figure 1 UnitFlag disabled

-Figure 2 Enabling the UnitFlag Function
+Figure 2 UnitFlag enabled

 1